-- whether the candidate has a substantial and long-term impairment which has an adverse effect; and - the candidate's normal way of working within the centre [AA Section5.16]
+whether the candidate has a substantial and long-term impairment which has an adverse effect; and

+• the candidate's normal way of working within the centre [AA 5.16]

-In the case of separate invigilation alternative rooming arrangements, the candidate's disability is established within the centre (which may include sitting the examination outside of the main examination hall/room e.g. a room for a smaller group of candidates with similar needs or one-to-one invigilation) (see Chapter 4, paragraph 4.1.4,) and known to a Form Tutor, a Head of Year, the SENCo or a senior member of staff with pastoral responsibilities. .
-For example, a long-term medical condition which has a substantial and adverse effect.
+For example, in the case of separate invigilation, the candidate's difficulties are established within the centre (see Chapter 4, paragraph 4.1.4, page 16) and known to a Form Tutor, a Progress Leader, the SENCo or a senior member of staff with pastoral responsibilities.

-Separate invigilation Alternative rooming arrangements must reflect the candidate's normal and current way of working in internal school tests and mock examinations.
+Separate invigilation reflects the candidate's normal way of working in internal school tests and mock examinations as a consequence of a long-term medical condition or long-term social, emotional and mental health needs.
+(AA 5.16)